DryTooling/DryTooling.jl/docs/src/Learning/TransportPhenomena/001-advection-1d.md

               yticks = 0.0:0.2:ustrip(T), # hide
               zticks = 0.5:0.1:1.0) # hide
 ```

+### Exercises

+1. It is possible use the product derivative rule to replace ``u\cdotp{}u^\prime=½(u^2)^\prime`` in advection equation, what is known as its *conservative* form.
+How would you implement this in Julia and what are the implications of this on solution in terms of space and time discretization?
+Provide some numerical examples.

 For playing with the code, please find a [Pluto notebook here](001-advection-1d.jl).